 Recordkeeping: Dischargers must maintain records of all irrigation water sampling and all weighted average nitrogen calculations.
 Dischargers must also maintain records describing the method used to measure the volume of irrigation water applied to the ranch and/or to estimate or measure the irrigation water volume applied to each specific crop.
 These records must be maintained in the Farm Plan and must be submitted to the Central Coast Water Board upon request.

-Dischargers must monitor and report information associated with all nitrogen removed in annual INMP Summary reports.
+Dischargers must monitor and report information associated with all nitrogen removed from the field in annual INMP Summary reports.

 Total nitrogen removed from the field (R) for each specific crop: Dischargers must monitor and report the total amount of nitrogen removed from the field through harvest (RHARV), sequestration (RSEQ), scavenging (RSCAVENGE), treatment (RTREAT), or other removal methods (ROTHER).